 State minimum car insurance in Kentucky

-In Kentucky, minimum car insurance requirements include $25,000 of bodily injury liability per person, $50,000 of bodily injury liability per accident, and $25,000 of property damage liability.
+Kentucky laws mandate that all drivers carry insurance with minimum liability limits of $25,000 for bodily injury liability per person, $50,000 for bodily injury liability per accident and $25,000 for property damage liability.

-The state minimum coverage in Kentucky costs $579 a year.
-But state minimum coverage isn’t much protection for drivers.
-Kentucky drivers may purchase additional coverage options, such as comprehensive and collision insurance, increase their liability limits and add personal injury protection or other endorsements for extra protection.
+The state minimum coverage in Kentucky costs $606 a year but doesn’t provide much protection for drivers.
+Kentucky drivers may purchase additional coverage, such as comprehensive and collision insurance, increase their liability limits and add personal injury coverage or other endorsements for extra protection.

-It is important for drivers in Kentucky to be aware of the minimum car insurance requirements to remain legally compliant.
+Drivers in Kentucky must be aware of the minimum insurance coverage requirements to stay compliant.

 Liability-only car insurance in Kentucky